If you spend a lot of time worrying about your finances, you’re far from alone.

 If you work where there is no retirement benefit offered, you’ll likely qualify to put money away for retirement through a traditional IRA or Roth IRA.
 If you’re self-employed, take advantage of retirement plans such as a SEP-IRA or solo 401(k).

 Where there’s a will, there’s a way.
 Your “younger you” must prepare for your “older you.”
-It’s a sacrifice to have money taken out of your check right now for a retirement plan or depositing money into an IRA every year.
+It’s a sacrifice to have money taken out of your check right now for a retirement plan or deposit money into an IRA every year.
 But, it’s a sacrifice you’ll be glad you made someday.

 Well, how did you do?
 If your answers to any of these questions made you uneasy – you’ve got some work to do on your financial safety net.
 Take it one step at a time and make the commitment to yourself and your family that you’ll get your financial house in order.
 You’ll then feel much more at ease knowing that when the unexpected happens, and it will, you’ll be ready.